botlabs-gg/yagpdb/lib/dca/cmd/dca/README.md

 dca
 ====

-This is a command line tool for creating DCA files
+This is a command line tool for quackreating DCA files

 If you are developing a library for use with Discord you can use this program as a way to generate the opus audio data from any standard audio file.